What is Keratosis Pilaris

 What does keratosis pilaris look like?

-What is the best way to get rid of the skin bumps of keratosis pilaris?
+Dermatologist's tips for the best way to get rid of the skin bumps of keratosis pilaris.

 Can you have smooth and soft skin if you have KP (keratosis pilaris, also called 'chicken skin')?